WambuBObo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Prints effective username of current user
+Prints all grpups that current user is in